Population Structures and Fertility

 Every code example in this tutorial uses two helpers imported from

-# BASE_PLUGINS overrides the data plugin to use ExampleArtifactManager,
+# BASE_PLUGINS configures the data plugin to serve example data from memory.

 # Pass it as plugin_configuration to InteractiveContext.